Pentafleur shoji lamp

 Thinking about making the Pentafleur lamp

 Where did that decade go?
 I actually began this project nearly ten years before I finally finished it.
-At that time, I made a Zometool model of a rhombicosidodecahedron, a polyhedron made up of 12 pentagons, 20 triangles, and 30 squares, which sat on my desk for a long time.
+At that time, I made a model of a rhombicosidodecahedron, a polyhedron made up of 12 pentagons, 20 triangles, and 30 squares, from a Zometool kit.
+The model sat on my desk for a long time as I contemplated it.

-For me, it's one of the most beautiful polyhedra.
+For me, the rhombicosidodecahedron is one of the most beautiful polyhedra.

 One night, I found myself staring at the rhombicosidodecahedron, trying to understand it better.
 I have books that tell me the angles and other essential facts of each of the common polyhedra, but something in me always wants to know these shapes more intimately than that.
 That night I had an epiphany.

-It helped that my dodecahedron Luna lamp was sitting on my desk near the model of the rhombicosidodecahedron.
-On another table a few feet away, in my line of sight, was the icosahedron-shaped Numinosity lamp frame that I was working on.
+It helped that my dodecahedron Luna lamp⩘ was sitting on my desk near the model of the rhombicosidodecahedron.
+A few feet away, in my line of sight, was the icosahedron-shaped Numinosity lamp⩘ frame that I was working on.

 I realized that if the dodecahedron were exploded, moving each face outward until each vertex was as far from the two vertices it had originally touched as the length of one of the face sides, a rhombicosidodecahedron is revealed.